 This is much easier than you might think.
 Even very simple things can give us energy – a hot bath with essential oils, going to bed early instead of watching an episode of the latest TV series, or getting cosy on our favourite armchair at home with a hot herbal tea and starting to read that book we haven’t found time for previously.
 Despite our busy schedules, let us take time for ourselves and do something to look after ourselves… or even simply do nothing at all!

 Let us start with the literal meaning of the word ‘yoga’: unity.
 Yoga stands for the relationship one has with oneself.
 A relationship that is based on respect for oneself and faith in one’s own body, mind and breathing.
 A relationship that is all the more apparent and immediate the more one practises it.

 By using the different asanas to stretch, strengthen and relax our body, we can create a new state of awareness in which we view our own self from a fresh perspective without passing any judgement on ourselves.
 To listen within and understand our inner self cannot be achieved overnight, of course.
 It requires regular and comprehensive training that takes all aspects of yoga into account, such as posture, breathing, meditation, relaxation, mantras…

 In the same way that a square has four sides, breathing occurs in four phases: inhaling, holding your breath with full lungs, exhaling, holding your breath with empty lungs.

 More advanced practitioners can increase the number of cycles while always maintaining the same rhythm.

 At the end, we take a few minutes to relax our breathing and our body.

 This breathing technique helps us find our inner centre.
-This newly awakened sensibility created by practising yoga is definitely on of the most effective forms of self-care.
+This newly awakened sensibility created by practising yoga is definitely one of the most powerful forms of self-care.